Suggestion: Watch the 5 minutes video tutorial before reading this article

 If you look for long-term investments, you should definitely have a look at this city.

-The city was much affected during the colonialism and a was hub for traders and manufacturers.
+The city was much affected during colonialism and was a hub for traders and manufacturers.
 From here, they exported commodities such as rubber, coffee, tea, and tobacco.